martijnvandergeest/git-testing/README.md

 ```
 mvn clean install -DskipTests
 ```
-The build time should take approximately 10 minutes on a modern machine.
+The build should take approximately 10 minutes on a modern machine.
 The *-DskipTests* is included because database testing using a real database needs to be skipped.
 The end product of the building the platform are two WAR files, one using GWT and one using Mobile GWT.
 These WAR files can be run on most web servers including Apache Tomcat, Jetty, Weblogic, JBoss and Glassfish.

 **Note**: If you want, you could change the location of the Maven repository by editing the *settings.xml* file in the same directory.
 One of the more obvious reasons to do this is if you want seperate Maven repositories for different projects.
 Perhaps for organizational reasons.
 For example `<localRepository>/Users/johndoe/develop/qafe/m2/</localRepository>`